Tad Low: Personal history

+SmarterPhone

+In 2023, Low founded SmarterPhone, a nonprofit organization that advocates delaying smartphone use among children and adolescents through high school.
+The organization works with schools and parent communities, primarily in the New York City area, to promote coordinated approaches to technology boundaries and digital well-being.
+SmarterPhone has organized educational events featuring authors, psychologists, and other experts addressing adolescent development and social media use.

 Shows

 Pop-Up Video first aired on VH1 in October 1996.
 It inserted bubbles containing trivia and snarky behind-the-scenes commentary into existing music videos.
 The show spawned numerous imitators and earned ten Emmy nominations.
 Low's inspiration for the show came from hearing a stylist friend's tales of mistreatment at the hands of a famous female pop star.
 As Low claims in an interview for a Canadian newspaper, "I'd be watching (this singer) being wonderful and fabulous in all these cheesy videos, while at the same time I was hearing one horrible story after another of the acts of human degradation committed by this woman."
 Low's fascination with this incongruity eventually culminated in the creation of "Pop-Up Video".

 Video IQ debuted on the Fuse network in November 2004.
 One of the first interactive game shows, Video IQ gave viewers the chance to win prizes by deciphering and text-messaging the answers to rebus-style puzzles embedded in the images and lyrics of music videos.
 Video IQ was similar in temperament to the wry and biting Pop-Up Video.
 In one show, for example, the clue "Semi-retired blond pop tart" yielded the answer Britney Spears.

 Subway Q&A. Low hosted and co-created this show on the Metro Channel along with Ronald Fried.
 Debuting in 2000, this show featured Low, along with a camera crew, coaxing subway commuters into disrupting their daily routines by, for example, holding an impromptu trial in a subway car in which riders were asked to be the jury, persuading subway passengers to try on a stranger's hat, and convincing a woman he had never met before to join him for a catered dinner on the subway platform in the middle of rush hour.
 Cajoling ordinary New York City subway commuters into exploring their inner performers, Subway Q&A reflected Low's desire, in the words of a New York Times reporter, to "elevate real people to celebrity".
 Low was awarded a New York Emmy as host and producer of Subway Q&A in 2000 and appeared on the cover of The New York Times Television Magazine.